BoynGroup/hilbert/README.md

 Hilbert is a collection of quantum-chemistry plugins for [Psi4](https://psicode.org/), developed by the DePrince group.
-It includes DOCI, pair-density-matrix methods, v2RDM-DOCI, v2RDM-CASSCF, polaritonic methods, and GPU-accelerated BPSDP for v2RDM added by here.
+It includes DOCI, pair-density-matrix methods, v2RDM-DOCI, v2RDM-CASSCF, polaritonic methods, and GPU-accelerated BPSDP for v2RDM added by us here.

 ## Installation